dynatrace-ace-services/itsm-integration-with-slo/Readme.md

       - Warning for Slow Burn Rate or Error Budget

-You can use template monaco [here](https://github.com/dynatrace-ace-services/easy-itsm-integration/tree/main/template_monaco)
+You can use these monaco templates [here](https://github.com/dynatrace-ace-services/easy-itsm-integration/tree/main/template_monaco)

 ## ITSM Integration : Persistent problems